Forensic identification: Downfalls

 The two basic conceptual foundations of forensic identification are that everyone is individualized and unique.
 This individualization belief was invented by a police records clerk, Alphonse Bertillon, based on the idea that "nature never repeats," originating from the father of social statistics, Lambert Adolphe Jacques Quetelet.
 The belief was passed down through generations being generally accepted, but it was never scientifically proven.
 There was a study done intending to show that no two fingerprints were the same, but the results were inconclusive.
 Many modern forensic and evidentiary scholars collectively agree that individualization to one object, such as a fingerprint, bite mark, handwriting, or ear mark is not possible.
 In court cases, forensic scientists can fall victim to observer bias when not sufficiently blinded to the case or results of other pertinent tests.
 This has happened in cases like United States v.
 Green and State v.
 Langill.
 Also, the proficiency tests that forensic analysts must do are often not as demanding to be considered admissible in court.

+Primary methods

+According to Interpol, there are 3 primary methods to human identification: Friction Ridge Analysis, Forensic Odontology, and DNA Analysis.

+Friction ridge analysis

+Fingerprints from the hands and feet are unique and remain unchanged (unless major external factors are involved) from birth to death.
+Even with minor injuries, they regenerate following the same pattern.

+Considering the existence of databases in states and countries worldwide containing records of fingerprints from their residents, there is the possibility of searching and comparing fingerprints.
+This enables an accurate comparison for victim identification.

+Odontology analysis

+Forensic odontology (dentistry) plays an important role in human identification, especially in cases where individuals are in an advanced stage of decomposition, charred, or skeletonized.
+This is due to the high resistance of teeth, which can remain intact even after exposure to harsh conditions.

+Considering that many people have visited a dentist and have dental records, there is the possibility of retrieving this data for comparison with post-mortem examination data.
+Such a method enables quick, cost-effective, and reliable identification.

+The most commonly used ante-mortem data are dental X-rays, dental models, and dental records.
+However, these data rely on the existence of dental records registered by a dentist.
+Nevertheless, even if a person does not have such records, a photograph of their smile or an old dental prosthesis can be used for comparison.